CSCfi/rahti-ml-examples/README.md

 If you have errors, take a look at the build log.
 If the build goes fine, but it still doesn't work take a look at the pod logs, in case there was some error when starting the server.
 For more details see the [Rahti basic deployment documentation](https://rahti.csc.fi/tutorials/basic-console/).

-## Example dashboard using Dash

-The [`dash` branch](https://github.com/jmakoske/rahti-ml-examples/tree/dash) of this repository contains an example dashboard built using [Dash](https://plotly.com/dash/).

-The main code is in a file [`app.py`](https://github.com/jmakoske/rahti-ml-examples/blob/dash/app.py).

-**NOTE:** Setting up with Rahti is the same as with the previous Minimal Python example, except that when giving the URL of the GitHub repository, you need to click "advanced options" and give the name of then branch in the "Git Reference" field (as it otherwise will default the main branch):

-## Example dashboard using Streamlit

-The [`streamlit` branch](https://github.com/jmakoske/rahti-ml-examples/tree/streamlit) of this repository contains an example dashboard built using [Streamlit](https://streamlit.io/).

-The main code is in a file [`streamlit-iris.py`](https://github.com/jmakoske/rahti-ml-examples/blob/streamlit/streamlit-iris.py) and there is a separate file [`app.sh`](https://github.com/jmakoske/rahti-ml-examples/blob/streamlit/app.sh) that launches the application.

-**NOTE:** Setting up with Rahti is the same as with the previous Minimal Python example, except that when giving the URL of the GitHub repository, you need to click "advanced options" and give the name of then branch in the "Git Reference" field (as it otherwise will default the main branch):

 ## Deploying TensorFlow 2 sentiment detection model

 The [`tf2-imdb` branch](https://github.com/CSCfi/rahti-ml-examples/tree/tf2-imdb) of this repository contains an example of deploying a pre-trained sentiment detection model using `tf.keras`.